 Closing music jingle/sound effects

 Thanks for listening to the show this week.
-We release a new episode of Human Capital every other Tuesday.
-I would love to know what you thought of this episode, so please email your comments to firstname.lastname@example.org.
-Human Capital is produced by GoalSpan, a performance management technology and consulting company.
-Subscribe wherever you get your podcasts, and please share this podcast with your colleagues, team, or friends, thanks for being human kind.
+We release new episodes every other Tuesday.
+Let me know what you thought of this episode by emailing humancapitalgoalspan.com.
+Human capital is produced by GoalSpan.
+Subscribe, wherever you get your podcasts.
+And please share this podcast with your colleagues, team, or friends.
+Thanks for being human kind.